USCiLab/cereal/_includes/polymorphism.markdown

 3. Read the documentation below to understand your decision for step 4 (no TLDR for this one!)
 4. Use the `CEREAL_REGISTER_TYPE(YourClassName)` macro in either the header file in which the type is declared or the source file in which it is defined
+5. You may also need to use `CEREAL_REGISTER_POLYMORPHIC_RELATION(BaseClass, DerivedClass)`, detailed below.

 ---

 ## Registering Polymorphic Types

-When serializing a polymorphic base class pointer, cereal uses [Run-Time Type Information (RTTI)] (http://en.wikipedia.org/wiki/Run-time_type_information) to determine the true type of the object at the location stored in the pointer.
+When serializing a polymorphic base class pointer, cereal uses [Run-Time Type Information (RTTI)](http://en.wikipedia.org/wiki/Run-time_type_information) to determine the true type of the object at the location stored in the pointer.
 This type information is then used to look up the proper serialization methods in a map which will have been initialized at pre-execution time.
 Setting up these function maps is done by calling one of two macros (`CEREAL_REGISTER_TYPE` or `CEREAL_REGISTER_TYPE_WITH_NAME`) for each derived type.
 Doxygen documentation for these macros can be found [here]({{ site.baseurl }}/assets/doxygen/polymorphic_8hpp.html).

 While it is not necessary to register base classes, cereal must have a serialization path from derived to base type.
 Normally this is handled automatically if you serialize a base type with either `cereal::base_type` or